jafudi/flexpair-website/index.md

 - the option to flexibly scale up (and down) your RAM and CPU cores
 - minimal latency and bandwidth requirements
 - no need for a second or third notebook
-- records of the whole interaction history in one place

 Not so fun fact: Did you know that the production of a notebook until you switch it on the first time produces as much CO2 as driving about 1200 km with your car?